magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-29400-duplicated-orders-placed-with-paypal-express-checkout.md

 1. Add a product to Cart.
 1. Go to the Checkout Page and use PayPal Express as the payment method.
 1. It will redirect to paypal/express/review/ page.
 1. Place order.
-User will be redirected to Success page.
+You will be redirected to Success Page.
-1. Go back to PayPal/express/review/ page.
+1. Go back to PayPal/express/review/ Page.
 1. Click on **Place Order** button.

 <ins>Expected results</ins>: